-Good nutrition in early childhood is linked to better long-term health, so a varied diet containing enough of the right nutrients and energy and which does not include too much of potentially harmful nutrients, is what your toddler needs.
+Good nutrition in early childhood is linked to better long-term health, so a varied diet containing the right nutrients and energy is what your toddler needs.

-But are there any special ‘watch outs’ that we need to remember to ensure they’re getting enough of what they do need and not too much of what they don’t?
+Here are a few special ‘watch outs’ that are important to remember to ensure your little one is getting enough of what they do need and not too much of what they don’t:

-• If you are cooking your own meals for your toddler, don’t add salt, flavour with herbs/spices instead, and avoid using ingredients that are very high in salt such as stock cubes, processed meats such as ham and sausages, and only use small amounts of cheese.
+• If you are cooking your own meals for your toddler, don’t add salt.
+Flavour with herbs/spices instead, and avoid using ingredients that are very high in salt such as stock cubes, processed meats such as ham and sausages, and large amounts of cheese.

-• And if you are feeding your toddler shop-bought foods, check the nutritional information on food packaging – compare different packs and look for the lowest levels of salt per 100g.
+• If you are feeding your toddler shop-bought foods, check the nutritional information on the food packaging – compare different packs and look for the lowest levels of salt per 100g.

 • Foods specifically designed for toddlers have to meet strict nutritional guidelines and therefore do not contain high levels of salt.
 These are a much better choice than standard ready meals that tend to be too high in salt for children.

 • Another ‘watch out’ is free sugars.
-These are found in foods such as biscuits, cakes, sweets, desserts, fruit juices, smoothies, etc. and if consumed in large amounts can lead to problems such as tooth decay and obesity, so make sure you only give foods and drinks with free sugars as an occasional treat.
+These are found in foods such as biscuits, cakes, sweets, desserts, fruit juices, smoothies, etc. and if consumed in large amounts, can lead to problems such as tooth decay and obesity, so make sure you only give your little one foods and drinks with free sugars as an occasional treat.

 • High fibre, low fat diets may be healthy for adults, but they’re not suitable for toddlers.
 You can gradually increase the amount of dietary fibre you offer throughout toddlerhood, but high fibre foods can be too bulky for their small tummy (a toddler’s tummy is only a third of the size of an adult’s!) and limit the amount of food they can eat.
-And with dairy foods, make sure you choose the full fat versions rather than ‘light’, ‘semi-skimmed’, ‘low fat’ versions as your little one needs the extra dairy fat as an energy source.
+With dairy foods, make sure you choose the full fat versions rather than ‘light’, ‘semi-skimmed’ or ‘low fat’, as your little one needs the extra dairy fat as an energy source.

 For more information on how to feed your toddler, click here.